Body Dreams

 Does this dream relate to dental health?

 Sometimes.
 If you grind your teeth or have dental anxiety, the dream may use literal material.
-But for most people, the teeth are symbolic of your engagement capacity — your power to bite, speak, present yourself, and take in nourishment.
+But for most people, the teeth are symbolic of engagement capacity — your power to bite, speak, present yourself, and take in nourishment.

 What if my teeth grew back in the dream?